Nightscou2018/OpenapsBuildUp/Backup_raspi_disc_images/README.txt

+2016-05-18:
+Everything running well for at least 2 weeks.
+Last night, I flashed the TI-stick and modified my openaps.ini, preflight, loop and udev rules files to accomodate.
+Ran well all last night and today.
+This backup occurs prior to running GParted on the 16gb card to get it down below 8gb, to fit the backup card.

 2016-05-01:
 Closed day and night for ~48 hours.
 Just addded reboot every 30 minutes during nighttime to cron, but haven't tested it yet (will do so night of 5/1)